GetHawkeye/guess-number-game/README.md

     ✔ Case 7: Four players guess number and only one wins  (62ms)

     ✔ Case 8: Four players guess number, and there are two winners  (61ms)

+## Additional Tasks

+### Q1  Customized Player Numbers: Allow the Host to specify the number of Players upon deployment.
+        See code implementation details：GuessNumber.sol

+### Q2  Explain the reason of having both nonceHash and nonceNumHash in the smart contract.
+Can any of these two be omitted and why?
+        NonceHash can be removed without impact to program logic, but nonceNumHash cannot be removed.
+Because all data on a smart contract is public and transparent, nonceNumHash guarantees the privacy of nonce and Number.

+### Q3 security loopholes